ssb22/indexer/README.md

 ### Behaviour of DAISY readers in 2024

-* Dolphin EasyReader 10 (iOS, Android and Chromebook): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, both Daisy 2 and Daisy 3
+* Dolphin EasyReader 10 (iOS, Android and Chromebook): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, both Daisy 2 and Daisy 3.
+In very large books (over 1&nbsp;GB), loading and navigation becomes unreliable.

-* EDRLab Thorium Reader (Windows, Mac and GNU/Linux): ditto
+* EDRLab Thorium Reader (Windows, Mac and GNU/Linux): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, both Daisy 2 and Daisy 3.
+Still works in very large books but loading is slow.

-* Dolphin EasyReader 10 (Windows): ditto but ZIP needs to be unpacked separately and NCC or OPF file opened
+* Dolphin EasyReader 10 (Windows): is able to play audio while highlighting paragraphs in both Daisy 2 and Daisy 3, but ZIP needs to be unpacked separately and NCC or OPF file opened.
+Very large (1 GB+) books can cause the program to crash when Search is used.

-* JAWS FSReader 3 (Windows): is able to play audio while highlighting paragraphs in both Daisy 2 and Daisy 3, but ZIP needs to be unpacked separately and NCC or OPF file opened; may work better without JAWS running; synchronisation with audio seems to require `--mp3-recode`; images are not scaled to fit; tested working with a Braille display and audio speed changes
+* JAWS FSReader 3 (Windows): is able to play audio while highlighting paragraphs in both Daisy 2 and Daisy 3, but ZIP needs to be unpacked separately and NCC or OPF file opened; may work better without JAWS running; synchronisation with audio seems to require `--mp3-recode`; images are not scaled to fit; tested working with a Braille display and audio speed changes; not tested with very large books (1GB+)

 * HumanWare Brailliant: does not show text if there is audio (hopefully it can still be used for navigation) in both Daisy 2 and Daisy 3